Bicycle Facilities Planning

 Kenosha County Comprehensive Bike Plan

 Key to the plan is the recommended bikeway network (view the map (PDF)).
-This bikeway network will result in a county where biking for transportation and recreation is every day, safe activity that is enjoyed by residents and visitors alike.
+This bikeway network will result in a county where biking for transportation and recreation is an everyday, safe activity that is enjoyed by residents and visitors alike.